WorkZone Increased Leads Through Its Testimonials Page using VWO

 Steven Macdonald of WorkZone thought the colored logos used in the customer testimonials overshadowed the form and distracted visitors.
 He wanted to test the hypothesis that testimonials with customer logos in black and white would help increase the number of demo requests.

-To test his hypothesis, Steven used VWO to create and then run a quick A/B test.
+To test his hypothesis, Steven used VWO, an a/b testing software, to create and then run a quick A/B test.
 He created a variation with black and white logos and tested it against the original.
 The test was run only on new visitors coming to the website – this was possible thanks to the behavioral targeting feature of VWO.
 The goal was to track the number of form submissions.

 Here’s how the variation looked: